Florida Real Estate Practice Questions: A practical guide to Success

 Question 1: A buyer's agent is showing a property to a buyer who is a friend.
 What is the BEST course of action for the agent?

-a) Disclose the buyer's friendship to the seller. b) Assume the buyer understands the agent's fiduciary duties. c) Maintain confidentiality to protect the buyer's interests. d) Disclose the dual agency situation to both parties.
+a) Disclose the buyer's friendship to the seller. b) Assume the buyer understands the agent's fiduciary duties.
+And c) Maintain confidentiality to protect the buyer's interests. d) Disclose the dual agency situation to both parties.

 Answer: A The agent has a duty to disclose any material fact that could affect the transaction, including a pre-existing relationship with the buyer.
 This ensures transparency and prevents conflicts of interest.